the-road-to-learn-react/the-road-to-learn-react/manuscript/chapter5.md

 }
 ~~~~~~~~

-In the last step, we used the Loading component in App.
+In the last step, we used the Loading component in the App component.
 A conditional rendering based on the loading state will decide whether to show a Loading component or the Button component.
 The latter is the button to fetch more data.

 {title="src/App.js",lang="javascript"}
 ~~~~~~~~